shufflrr/userguide/src/reports-activity.md

 >**Pro tip!**
 >
-> Track the activity of your most successful sales and marketing people to identify best practices and train others!
+> Identify activities of your most successful users and train others in best practices!
 ## Steps

 Click the "Reports" icon and the "Activity" tab.